finos/common-domain-model/documentation/source/documentation.rst

 Trade State
 ^^^^^^^^^^^

-Industry participants engage in trading activities on financial markets, by transacting with each other in the financial products as described in the `Product Model Section`_.
-A *trade state* associates a specific state in the transaction lifecycle to the underlying product of that transaction, from execution to settlement to maturity.
+Market participants transact with each other in the financial products described in the `Product Model Section`_.
+At each stage in the transaction lifecycle, a *trade state* is associated to the underlying product of that transaction, from execution to settlement to maturity.
+Trade lifecycle events describe the *state-transition* events that impact the trade state.

-Trade lifecycle events describe the *state-transition* events that impact the state of a trade.
 The CDM state-transition model is based on the following design principles:

-* **The state is trade-specific**, not product-specific (i.e. not an *asset servicing* model).
+* **The state is trade-specific**, not product-specific (i.e. it is not an asset-servicing model).
 The same product may be associated to infinitely many trades, each with its own specific state, between any two parties.
 * **A lifecycle event describes a change in the state of a trade**, i.e. there must be different before/after trade states based on that lifecycle event.
 * **The product definition that underlies the transaction remains immutable**, unless agreed (negotiated) between the parties to that transaction as part of a specific trade lifecycle event.
-Automated events, for instance resets or cashflow payments, do not alter the product definition.
+Automated events, for instance resets or cashflow payments, should not alter the product definition.
-* **The trade state can be reconstructed at any point in the trade lifecycle**, i.e. the CDM implements a *lineage* concept.
+* **The trade state can be reconstructed at any point in the trade lifecycle**, i.e. the state-transition model implements a *lineage* concept.

 The trade state is currently described in the CDM by the ``Trade`` type.
 This trade state can be either an ``execution`` or a ``contract``, as controlled by the ``one-of`` condition: